 How is this program certified?

-University of California Berkeley Executive Education certifies candidates as executive coaches upon successful completion of the 10-day residential program and the four-month follow-on, including completing coaching hours and the final exam.
-Some candidates seeking an additional credential choose to submit the program for review directly to ICF (International Coach Federation) as coach-specific training hours when applying for an ICF credential via the ICF Portfolio Path, and we are happy to provide supporting materials for this.
+University of California Berkeley Executive Education certifies candidates as executive coaches upon successful completion of the 10-day residential program and the six-month follow-on, including completing coaching hours and the final exam.
+Some candidates seeking an additional credential choose to submit the program for review directly to the International Coaches Federation (ICF) as coach-specific training hours when applying for an ICF credential via the ICF Portfolio Path, and we are happy to provide supporting materials for this.
 We are not currently ICF certified as our Academic Director Dr. Mark Rittenberg is not ICF certified himself (and with 30+ years of coaching is unlikely at this time to pursue MCC).

 I have more questions...

-Feel free to reach out to firstname.lastname@example.org to schedule a conversation with Jennifer Caleshu, Director of Marketing.
+Feel free to reach out to email@example.com to schedule a conversation with Jennifer Caleshu, VP of Marketing & Operations.
 She can also connect you with previous participants to hear their perspectives.